YingLiu4203/old-dev-blog/_posts/2016-12-04-Vue-Sample-in-Typescript.md

 ase on the the [Jayway's Vue.js 2.0 workshop](https://jayway.github.io/vue-js-workshop/), this document describes the steps to scaffold a TypeScript Vue project and add more components to create a structure for non-trivial projects.

-The source code repository is https://github.com/YingLiu4203/TypeScript-Vue-Example.
+The completed code is in [a github repository](https://github.com/YingLiu4203/TypeScript-Vue-Example).
 The following are step-by-step instructions to create the project from scracth.

 ## 1. Scaffold a Project
 Run `npm install -g vue-cli` to install vue-client.
 If you already have it, run `npm update -g vue-cli` to update it to the latest version.
 You may need to use `sudo` to install it as a global package.